l1v3or3v1l/effective-octo-spoon/README.md

 pass.py - password validator - also add password generator

 tinder-pics.py - download tinder pictures of a user if given username exists - nothing to improve

+tinder.py - bruteforce through female.txt to find tinder users and scrape their images